Echo Show 8

 Not only does the bass perfectly accentuate the lows, but it’s convenient that you can adjust it, and the treble, to achieve that perfect tone.
 The Amazon Echo 8 punches above its weight.

 If Goldilocks were to choose, she’d probably go with the Echo Show 8.
 It’s the right size and price.
-For $130, it’s the best value in a smart display right now.
+For $80 (originally $130), it’s still one of the best values in a smart display right now.
 Plus, its size makes it ideal for just about any location in the home.

 Is there a better alternative?

-If you’re looking for something that’s a centerpiece in the home, the larger 10-inch Echo Show (2nd generation) would be a better fit.
-However, you’ll be paying $100 more for basically the same smart display in a larger package.
+If you’re looking for something that’s a centerpiece in the home, the larger 10-inch Echo Show (2nd Gen) would be a better fit.
+However, you’ll be paying $230 for basically the same smart display in a larger package.
+If you want the newer model that’s expected to come out soon, the, you’ll need to fork over a little more at $250.

 How long will it last?

-Since it’ll remain stationary, you can expect the Echo Show 8 to last a long time.
+Since it will remain stationary, you can expect the Echo Show 8 to last a long time.
 Software updates will continue to enhance the experience and bring new features, so it’s an investment that’ll get better over time.
-Amazon does offer a 1-year limited warranty with service included in the event there’s a defect.
+Amazon does offer a one-year limited warranty with service included in the event there’s a defect.

 Should you buy it?